deepakvemula/space-ahead/README.md

 - Astro Basics ✅
 - Layouts & Slots ✅
+- Adding a React Component as an Island. ✅
 - View Transitions ⏳
-- Content Colletions
+- Content Collections
-- Adding a React Component as an Island.

 ## Future Scope

-I might want to turn this into an Astro theme in the future.
+I want to turn this into an Astro theme in the future.